Installation Walkthrough¶

 | Pick a username | Lowercase, no spaces (e.g., admin) |

-| Choose a password | Strong password, different from LUKS |
+| Choose a password | Strong password (also used by sudo) |

 | Confirm password | Re-enter password |